-The GEO CENTRE is a geological interpretation centre — a $12-million building that is the result of more than four years of research, planning, design, and construction.
+The Geo Centre is the province’s science centre — a $12-million building that is the result of more than four years of research, planning, design, and construction.
 It was built in a natural rock basin that was originally filled with peat, covering glacial till and boulders.
-The basin was excavated and the CENTRE constructed to fit between over 500 linear feet of exposed rock walls.
+The basin was excavated and the Centre constructed to fit between over 500 linear feet of exposed rock walls.
 Even the building’s heating system is an attraction.
 Six geothermal wells, each over 500 feet deep, were drilled to either extract heat from the deep rocks in winter or dissipate heat into them in the summer.

 The external walls of the exhibits area are of natural, 550 million year old exposed rock; you can see the features and characteristics of Signal Hill’s geology.
 On days of heavy rain or snowmelt the fractures and cracks within the rock walls provide natural channels for water migration, so that the walls themselves become wet as water seeps through the rocks.